Antony Devotta: Early life and education

-Sacerdotal Ministry
+Sacerdotal ministry

-After his priestly ordination, he was appointed assistant parish priest of Santhome Cathedral, Chennai and assistant editor of a catholic magazine ‘New Leader’ (1971–1978).
+After his priestly ordination, he was appointed assistant parish priest of Santhome Cathedral, Chennai and assistant editor of a Catholic magazine ‘New Leader’ (1971–1978).
 He was sent for higher studies in Rome.
 He obtained a licentiate in Pastoral Theology in Pontifical Lateran University, Rome (1978–1981).
 He served as the professor of systematic theology in Sacred Heart Seminary (1981–1984).
 He further continued his doctoral studies in Rome (1984–1987).
 After his doctoral studies, he served as the parish priest of Chingleput and Tambaram (1987–1993).
 He again continued his teaching ministry and served as the Dean of Studies in the same seminary (1993–1995).
-He was appointed the Vicar General and the Rector of the National Shrine Basilica of St Thomas, Chennai in 1995.
-After 30 years of priestly ministry, he was appointed the bishop of Diocese of Tiruchirapalli on 12 December 2000 by St Pope John Paul II and was consecrated on 28 January 2001 by Duraisamy Simon Cardinal Lourdusamy.
+He was appointed the vicar general and the rector of the National Shrine Basilica of St Thomas, Chennai in 1995.
+After 30 years of priestly ministry, he was appointed the bishop of Diocese of Tiruchirapalli on 12 December 2000 by Pope John Paul II and was consecrated on 28 January 2001 by Duraisamy Simon Cardinal Lourdusamy.

-Episcopal Ministry
+Episcopal ministry

-He served as the chairman of the Commission for Social Communication of the Tamil Nadu Bishops’ Council and as the president of the Commission for Catechetics of CCBI.
+He served as the chairman of the Commission for Social Communication of the Tamil Nadu Bishops' Council and as the president of the Commission for Catechetics of CCBI.
 In his tenure as president, the First Catechetical Directory of India was published in 2015.
 He participated in the XII Ordinary General Assembly of the Synod of Bishops of Rome in 2008, representing the Indian bishops.
-Pope Francis accepted the resignation of Bp Antony Devotta on 14 July 2018 at his retirement age of 75.
+Pope Francis accepted the resignation of Devotta on 14 July 2018 at his retirement age of 75.